cmsrs/cmsrs3/README.md

 # CONFIGURATION .env FILE

-* add langs, example:
+*  (optionally) set up langs, example:

 ```bash
 LANGS="pl,en"
 ```

 The first one will be default language.
-You have to add at least one lang (it is require)
+If you don't set up this directive it will be 'en'

 * add api secret, example:
 ```bash
 API_SECRET=""
 ```

-It must be the same like in the admin config file.
+It must be the same like in the admin config file (see React).
 It can be empty string.

 * (optionally) set available page type that appear in the administration area: